axel7born/kali-HTB-docker/README.md

 This docker image comprises of tools I use, I saw no reason to install the entire Kali system on a docker if I only use a few tools for HackTheBox and CTFs.
 Hope this is as useful to others as it is to me!
 That's the point of GitHub and the internet, to share!

+NOTE: I removed burpsuite and did not install other GUI apps because getting GUI apps running in docker is not very fun automated, aka I couldn't get it to work so no GUI apps for now.

 Integrated with docker-compose and standalone builds

 Be patient, this will install all Kali tools (just for the first install, at image generation time).
-Final image size `~10GB`.
+Final image size `~8.5GB`.

 ## Tools

 - `kali-linux-top10`
-  - aircrack-ng
+  - aircrack-ng (removed, I don't think this necessary to use on HTB machines so I removed it)
-  - burpsuite
+  - burpsuite (removed, see NOTE above)
-  - crackmapexec
+  - crackmapexec (removed, python kept giving me errors about not finding the imports or something)
   - hydra
   - john
   - metasploit-framework
   - nmap
   - responder
   - sqlmap
-  - wireshark
+  - wireshark (replaced with `tshark` to use in CLI, see NOTE above)
 - Info Gathering / Vuln Assessment
   - enum4linux
   - dnsmap